King Charles, his sons Prince William and Prince Harry follow coffin for queen's last journey from palace

 8 / 9

-Some were there to represent elderly parents, others to witness history and to thank a woman who, having ascended the throne in 1952, was still holding official government meetings just two days before she died.(REUTERS) View Photos in a new improved layout
+Some were there to represent elderly parents, others to witness history and to thank a woman who, having ascended the throne in 1952, was still holding official government meetings just two days before she died.(REUTERS) expand-icon View Photos in a new improved layout

 Updated on Sep 15, 2022 12:16 PM IST